zaboople/interview/housecanary/README.md

+This does what HouseCanary asked for, hopefully.
+It was written in a big hurry.

-- This was written with java 13 or so but will probably work on java 8.
+- Written with java 13 or so but will probably work on java 8.

-- This implements a fixed window, not a sliding one.
-The latter is more "fair", but more overhead.
-The only way I know to do that is with an array, long[10000] to track 10000 req/interval.
-Then again this is for the entire service and not a specific user, so maybe it would be better.
+- Implements a *fixed* window, not a *sliding* one.
+The latter is more "fair", but more overhead: The only way I know to do that is with an array, long[10000] to track 10000 req/interval.
+Then again this is for the entire service and not a specific user, so maybe it would be worth it to do sliding.

+How to run it:

+- build.sh just does a build
+- test.sh does a command-line test of the rate limiter (no http parts)
+- web.sh starts up a web server on port 80

+Requirements below
 -----------------------------------------------